jlmelville/sneer/docs/gradients.md

 <https://arxiv.org/abs/2401.13708>.
 UMAP also does
 [hyperbolic embeddings](https://umap-learn.readthedocs.io/en/latest/embedding_space.html#bonus-embedding-in-hyperbolic-space).
 So at this point we can probably say that usually the output distances will be Euclidean, but hyperbolic distances are also a thing.
-If there are also other non-Euclidean distances in the literature, they have yet to catch on.
+The UMAP documentation above also talks about embedding onto a sphere and a torus, but I don't know if that has seen a lot of real-world use.

 So *most of the time*, the t-SNE literature has $d_{ij}$ represent Euclidean distances.
 In a $K$-dimensional output space, the distance between point